gagin/llm-style/README.rst

         }

     *   `"attributes"`: (String) Basic `rich` style attributes (e.g., `"bold"`, `"bold underline"`).
-    *   `"transform"`: (Object, Optional) Rules for color modification:
+    *   `"transform"`: (Object, Optional) Rules for color modification (`adjust_brightness`, `adjust_saturation`, `shift_hue`).
+See details in the source code or previous README versions if needed.
-        *   `"adjust_brightness"`: (Float) Multiplier for brightness (HSL Lightness). `1.0` = no change, `1.2` = 20% brighter, `0.8` = 20% dimmer.
-Values significantly > 1.0 may clip towards white.
-        *   `"adjust_saturation"`: (Float) Multiplier for saturation (HSL Saturation). `1.0` = no change, `1.2` = 20% more saturated, `0.8` = 20% less saturated (more grey).
-        *   `"shift_hue"`: (Float) Degrees to shift hue on the color wheel (0-360).
-Positive values shift typically towards red/orange/yellow, negative towards purple/blue/cyan (depends on start hue).

-    **How it works:** The script gets the color of the text surrounding the inline element (the "base color").
-If a `transform` object is defined, it attempts to convert the base color to RGB, then to HSL, applies the adjustments, converts back to RGB, and uses this *new* color along with the defined `attributes`.
-If the base color cannot be reliably converted to RGB (e.g., "default" or system colors), the transformation is skipped, and only the defined `attributes` are applied (inheriting the base color).
-See the note below regarding potential issues.
+    **How it works:** The script gets the base color.
+If a `transform` object is defined, it attempts HSL adjustments and uses the *new* color with the defined `attributes`.
+If transformation fails (e.g., base color unusable), only `attributes` are applied.

+**Important Note:** Inline styling (including transformations) is **not** applied within fenced code blocks (``` ```).
+The content of code blocks is treated literally to preserve code structure and syntax.

 A Note on Color Transformations and `rich` / Environment Issues
 -------------------------------------------------------------

-The dynamic color transformation feature relies on:
-1. The `colorsys` standard Python library module.
-2. The ability to reliably get an RGB representation of the "base color" from the `rich.color.Color` object provided by the parsed base style.

-During development, peculiar `AttributeError`s related to `rich.color.ColorType.RGB` and `rich.color.ColorType.SYSTEM` were encountered, even when using recent versions of `rich` (e.g., 13.9.x) in certain environments (specifically observed within a Conda setup).
-This occurred despite these attributes being present in the library's source code and documentation.
-The root cause likely relates to environment inconsistencies or how Python modules are loaded/shadowed.
+*(This section remains largely the same - explains the dependency on `colorsys` and RGB conversion, the observed AttributeErrors, the integer-value workaround in the script, and recommends checking environment/reinstalling rich if issues persist)*

-**The Workaround:** The `_apply_transform` function in `llm-style.py` includes a workaround that avoids directly referencing `ColorType.RGB` or `ColorType.SYSTEM` attributes by name.
-Instead, it checks the integer value of the color type (`int(base_color.type)`) against expected standard values (e.g., `3` for `TRUECOLOR`, `0` for `DEFAULT`, `1` for `SYSTEM`) or accesses the `.triplet` attribute directly when the type is known to be `TRUECOLOR`.
-It also includes error handling in case `get_truecolor()` fails internally due to related issues.
+...
+The `_apply_transform` function in `llm-style.py` includes a workaround that avoids directly referencing `ColorType.RGB` or `ColorType.SYSTEM` attributes by name.
+Instead, it checks the integer value of the color type (`int(base_color.type)`)...

 **Caveats:**
-*   This workaround relies on the internal integer values of `ColorType` members remaining consistent with standard `rich` versions.
-Significant changes in `rich`'s internal enum structure could break this workaround.
+*   This workaround relies on internal integer values...
-*   Transformations may still fail if `get_truecolor()` cannot resolve certain base colors (like `STANDARD` names or complex definitions) to RGB.
+*   Transformations may still fail if `get_truecolor()` cannot resolve certain base colors...
-*   If you encounter persistent issues with transformations failing (check `--debug` output, look for warnings about failing to get RGB or apply transforms), the most robust solution is often to ensure a clean Python environment (e.g., a fresh virtual environment or Conda environment) with a cleanly installed `rich` library (`pip install --force-reinstall "rich>=13.0"`).
+*   If you encounter persistent issues... ensure a clean Python environment... (`pip install --force-reinstall "rich>=13.0"`).

 Shell Integration (Optional)